katrienantonio/PE-pricing-analytics/README.md

 ## Lecture sheets

 You can access the lecture sheets via [pricing-analytics-sheets](https://katrienantonio.github.io/PE-pricing-analytics/sheets/pricing_analytics_with_GAMs_and_GLMs.html).
+These are under construction and will be updated!

 An older documentation of the same workshop is [here](https://katrienantonio.github.io/PE-pricing-analytics/background/2019_04_APC_Pricing_analytics_in_R.html).

-The material is (always) under construction!

 ## Let's go!